electronicdreamplant/electronicdreamplant.github.io/about.md

 ## Current role

-I'm a Product Manager for [Unilink](https://www.unilink.com/), helping to develop communications products for offenders that allow them to stay in touch with family and friends
+I'm a Product Manager for [Unilink](https://www.unilink.com/), helping to develop communications products for offenders that allow them to stay in touch with family and friends.

-I'm a Product Owner for <a href="https://www.placecube.com/about-placecube/">Placecube</a> helping to develop products for governments, businesses and the communities they serve.
-Prior to that I worked for a variety of local authorities at every structural level (parish council through to unitary council) </p>
+Prior to that I was a Product Owner for Placecube, and held a variety of digital, improvement and project roles in local government.

 * [Read my LinkedIn profile](https://www.linkedin.com/in/neil-lawrence-digital/)
 * [View my CV](https://standardresume.co/r/neil-lawrence)